11 Jun, 2023

 HoneyMiner is a free cloud mining contract platform for turning hardware power into mining and hashing power.
 This allows you to convert your machine into a profitable mining rig.

-What’s more, miners can pull resources together into a mining pool.
-This scales the process and the earning potential of everyone involved.
+What’s more, miners can pool resources into a mining pool, which scales the process and the earning potential of everyone involved.
 The software provides rock-solid security.

 This safeguards rewards awaiting withdrawals in cold storage.